 It’s time to speak the truth about the sharing economy – and the truth is that mankind has never been particularly amenable to “sharing”.
 After all, when the Americas were discovered nearly 500 years ago, the British, French, Dutch, Spanish and Ottoman empires weren’t exactly clambering over themselves to “share” the new colonial territories.
-And in the late 1920s, when capitalists in the car-manufacturing industry suggested making “breakable” goods in order to increase sales numbers, it certainly wasn’t the idea of “sharing” that drive their new business models.
+And in the late 1920s, when capitalists in the car-manufacturing industry suggested making “breakable” goods in order to increase sales numbers, it certainly wasn’t the idea of “sharing” that drove their new business models.

 The U.S. Department of Commerce issued a report in June 2016 about “digital matching firms”.
 They use this cute little phrase, of course, not to be painfully politically correct, (contrary to popular opinion, they are trying to do something worthwhile in between covering their own asses) but to narrow their coverage to the likes of Uber and AirBnB.
 Otherwise, phrases like “the sharing economy” and “collaborative consumption” are simply far too ambiguous, so instead the Department of Commerce chooses only to discuss “digital matching firms” that fulfill the following four criteria:

 - They (the firms reported) use information technology (IT systems), typically available via web-based platforms, such as mobile “apps” on Internet- enabled devices, to facilitate peer-to-peer transactions.

 - They rely on user-based rating systems for quality control, ensuring a level of trust between consumers and service providers who have not previously met.

 - They offer the workers who provide services via digital matching platforms flexibility in deciding their typical working hours.